 NCEP/NCAR Reanalysis I (1948-present)This reanalysis was the first of it's kind for NOAA.
 NCEP used the same climate model that were initialized with a wide variety of weather observations: ships, planes, RAOBS, station data, satellite observations and many more.
 By using the same model, scientists can examine climate/weather statistics and dynamic processes without the complication that model changes can cause.
-The dataset is kept current using near real-time observatons.
+The dataset is kept current using near real-time observations.

-NCEP/DOE Reanalysis II (1979-2016)NCEP produced a second version of their first reanalysis starting from the beginning of the major satellite era.
+NCEP/DOE Reanalysis II (1979-present)NCEP produced a second version of their first reanalysis starting from the beginning of the major satellite era.
 More observations were added, assimilation errors were corrected and a better version of the model was used.

-NARR (1979-2016)The NARR reanalysis was done to produce very high resolution output over the North American region.
+NARR (1979-present)The NARR reanalysis was done to produce very high resolution output over the North American region.
 Observational inputs were similar to NCEP I with the addition of assimilated precipitation.
 The NARR model region was nested in a global, lower resolution model.
 Outputs are similar to the NCEP I and II models but with more snow, ice and precipitation related variables.

-20th Century Reanalysis (V2 and V2c) (1851-2014)The 20th Century Reanalysis version 2 and 2c datasets contain global weather conditions and their uncertainty in six hour intervals from 1851 to 2014.
-Surface and sea level pressure observations are combined with a short-term forecast from an ensemble of integrations of an NCEP numerical weather prediction model using the recently developed Ensemble Kalman Filter technique to produce an estimate of the complete state of the atmosphere, and the uncertainty in that estimate.
+20th Century Reanalysis (V2 and V2c) (1851-2014)PSD began the 20th Century Reanalysis project in 2009.
+The project was based on the research results suggesting that using just surface pressure observations together with sea/ice boundary conditions as inputs to a climate model produces reasonable results up to the tropopause.
+There is even some correspondence with observed variations in the lower stratosphere.
+Because surface observations are available going back into the 19th and even 18th centuries, the project was able to model their 3D atmosphere far back in time.
+The 20th Century Reanalysis project currently has two versions (3 and 2c) each of which consists of global weather conditions and their uncertainty in six hour intervals.
+The 20CR project produces a set ("ensemble") of mble Surface and sea level pressure observations are combined with a short-term forecast from an ensemble of integrations of an NCEP numerical weather prediction model using a Ensemble Kalman Filter technique to produce an estimate of the complete state of the atmosphere, and the uncertainty in that estimate.
 Additional observations and a newer version of the NCEP model that includes time-varying CO2 concentrations, solar variability, and volcanic aerosols are used in version 2.
 The long time range of this dataset allows scientists to examine better long time scale climate processes such as the Pacific Decadal Oscillation and the Atlantic Multidecadal Oscillation as well as looking at the dynamics of historical climate and weather events.